MediPeli/medipeli.github.io/index.md

 ## Commit Message Conventions

+> Please check [How to Write a Git Commit Message](https://cbea.ms/git-commit/) by [cbeams](https://cbea.ms/author/cbeams/) first.
+But keep in mind we will build our approach on top it, do not use is as how it is.

 Following a consistent commit message style is important for maintaining a **clean history**.
 Use the following template for all commit messages:

 ```bash